StarPhoenix21/Python-Mini-Projects/Address Validator/README.md

 ## 🛠️ Description

-This program validates email addresses through multiple checks, including syntax validation, disposable domain detection, and DNS MX record verification.
-It ensures that the email address contains an '@' symbol, checks for proper length constraints, and verifies that the domain is not from a disposable email service.
+This program validates email addresses through multiple checks, including syntax validation,  and DNS MX record verification.
+It ensures that the email address contains an '@' symbol, checks for proper length constraints, and verifies that the domain is not unauthorized email service.
 The program also supports internationalized domain names, enhancing its usability for a global audience.

 ## ⚙️ Languages and Packages Used